TrueBlocks/trueblocks-core/src/dev_tools/testRunner/README.md

 The filter consists of two lists `<routeList>` and `<modeList>` separated by a colon (:).
 If either of the lists is empty, the given filter is disabled.
 The tests proceed in the following order, unless you provide a filter, in which case they run in the order you provide.
 The special `tools` and `apps` routes are used as shorthand for all tests of that type.

-`routeList` may be empty or one or more (comma seperated) items from:
+`routeList` may be empty or one or more (comma separated) items from:

 ```[bash]
 - tools (runs all tools routes)